TSGuide

 Earn 3x points with your sapphire card

-Out of all the restaurants in Todos Santos, the Green Room is where you should come to enjoy a Baja Sur sunset.
-This seaside spot along La Pastora beach is one of the only places actually on the water with cozy seating areas filled with their own lanterns or fire pits.
-Come here for sunset drinks and snacks, like the salty margaritas and tuna tostadas, before heading back to town for dinner.
+Out of all the restaurants in Todos Santos, the Green Room is where you should come for a Baja Sur sunset.
+This seaside spot along La Pastora beach is one of the only places actually on the water, and it has a comfortable seating area with lanterns and fire pits.
+Come for drinks and snacks like salty margaritas and tuna tostadas before heading back to town for dinner.

-After riding the waves at Los Cerritos beach, surfers meet up at Barracuda Cantina to refuel, and whether you’re capable of standing up on a board or not, you should join them.
-This sand-floor taco spot serves Baja beers and spicy mezcal margaritas, best paired with one of their specialties: grilled shrimp tacos, smoked fish quesadillas, or a massive fried fish burrito (that’s really like two burritos in one) stuffed with rice, beans, cole slaw, guacamole, and salsa.
-It’s best to go around lunchtime and stay until after sunset—the bar often has live music and a rotating calendar of visiting breweries.
+After riding the waves at Los Cerritos beach, surfers meet up at Barracuda Cantina to refuel.
+And whether you’re capable of standing up on a board or not, you should join them.
+This sand-floor taco spot serves Baja beers and spicy mezcal margaritas that are best paired with grilled shrimp tacos, smoked fish quesadillas, or a massive fried fish burrito that could easily feed two people.
+There’s live music on weekends and a rotating calendar of visiting breweries.
+Go around lunchtime, and don’t be surprised if you wind up staying past sunset.

-There’s a pretty good chance Taller 17 will have a line, but you can skip it if you arrive at this downtown bakery before the 9am rush—and you may even be able to grab one of the few tables, too.
-You’ll want some of the cinnamon rolls that come served fresh out of the oven, icing dripping off the dough, as well as a couple of sweet treats for later: blondies, chocolate chip cookies, and lemon meringue pies.
-There’s also iced coffee and Baja-made kombucha on the ready.
+Make it to this downtown bakery before 9am and you’ll have a good chance of beating the line.
+You may even be able to grab one of the few tables, which you’ll need if you want to fit all the essentials: cinnamon rolls fresh from the oven, blondies, chocolate chip cookies, and lemon meringue pie.
+There’s also iced coffee and Baja-made kombucha at the ready.

 Chase Sapphire Card Ad